 What is the TCP three-way handshake?

-The TCP is an example implementation of the transport layer protocol according to the OSI model.
-It connection-oriented, which means before sending any data to the remote peer, the TCP client sets up a virtual connection over a packet-based underlying IP network.
+The TCP is an example implementation of the transport layer protocol as per the OSI model.
+It is connection-oriented, which means before sending any data to the remote peer, the TCP client sets up a virtual connection over a packet-based underlying IP network.

 The protocol layer itself, on startup or some other external entity, instructs the layer for connection initiation?
 The answer is TCP user is responsible to trigger the TCP three-way handshake.
 For example, HTTP ( a web browser such as chrome uses HTTP), is a user of TCP.
 When the HTTP user needs to send a web request to the remote server.